oberocks/obebs4-js/README.md

 </html>
 ```

-Keeping the boilerplate markup above in mind, we want to focus on our content output element:
+Keeping the boilerplate markup above in mind, we want to focus on our content output element for all of our examples:

 ```html
 <!-- Content Output Element -->
 <div id="obebs4-app"></div>
 ```

-In order to be 100% ready to create, next we'll assign our content output element to a variable for script access:
+In order to be 100% ready to create, we'll want to assign our content output element to a variable for script access:

 ```javascript
 const target = document.getElementById('obebs4-app');